tiburona/mbamk/README.md

 Useful tool to convert MySQL tables to SQLAlchemy code: sqacodegen.
 I used this to easily model the Jatos (v2 and v3) database in SQLAlchemy. https://pypi.python.org/pypi/sqlacodegen

+Command to provision DO droplet using docker-machine:
+$ docker-machine create --driver=digitalocean --digitalocean-access-token=$DO_TOKEN --digitalocean-size=1gb blog